SamitDharia/SmartCFDTradingAgent_Revolut/docs/ROADMAP.md

 - [ ] **Alternative Data Integration**: Integrate non-price-based data sources, such as news sentiment analysis or on-chain blockchain metrics, to provide the model with a richer, more predictive feature set.
 - [ ] **Explainable AI (XAI) for Trading Decisions**: Integrate tools like SHAP (SHapley Additive exPlanations) to provide clear, visual explanations for why the model made a specific trade decision, enhancing trust and debuggability.
 - [ ] **Reinforcement Learning (RL) Core**: As the ultimate evolution, research and implement a Reinforcement Learning agent that learns an optimal trading policy directly from market interaction, moving beyond simple prediction to holistic decision-making.
+- [ ] **Formal Quantitative Modeling & Alpha Research**: Transition from a pure ML-based approach to a hybrid quant model.
+Systematically research, test, and validate specific "alpha factors" (e.g., momentum, mean-reversion, value).
+Develop a factor-based model that can weigh these different signals, providing a more robust and explainable foundation for trading decisions than a black-box model alone.

+---

+### Phase 7: Continuous Reflection & Research (Ongoing)

+This phase is an ongoing commitment to learning, adaptation, and staying at the forefront of technology and quantitative finance.

+- [ ] **Post-Mortem Analysis**: After significant wins or losses, conduct detailed post-mortem analyses to understand the root causes.
+Was it the model, the strategy, the data, or an external event?
+- [ ] **Academic & Industry Research**: Dedicate time to reading and implementing findings from the latest academic papers and industry research in quantitative finance, machine learning, and market microstructure.
+- [ ] **Technology Watch**: Continuously evaluate new technologies, libraries, and data sources that could provide a competitive edge.
+- [ ] **Strategy Diversification**: Research and prototype alternative trading strategies (e.g., statistical arbitrage, options strategies) to diversify the agent's capabilities and reduce reliance on a single methodology.